Permanent residency is an immigration status that allows a person to live in a country long term without being a citizen.

 Permanent residency is a widely used concept in immigration systems.
-It refers to a form of long-term legal residence that is more stable than temporary visas or permits but is not the same as citizenship.
+It refers to long-term legal residence that is more stable than temporary visas or permits but is not the same as citizenship.

 What It Means in Practice